 Develop Better Liability Awareness: Officers may not be immune in Fourth Amendment cases, even when acting in good faith.
 Learn how to best protect yourself, your department, and your community.

-Course Instructor: Paul Cavanaugh, Deputy District Attorney at DA IV – Augusta
+Course Instructor: Paul Cavanaugh, Assistant District Attorney at DA IV – Augusta

 This class uses Maine Fourth Amendment Case law